kubedb/docs/docs/guides/postgres/concepts/postgres.md

 #### Initialize via Script

-To initialize a PostgreSQL database using a script (shell script, db migrator, etc.), set the `spec.init.scriptSource` section when creating a Postgres object. `scriptSource` must have the following information:
+To initialize a PostgreSQL database using a script (shell script, db migrator, etc.), set the `spec.init.script` section when creating a Postgres object. `script` must have the following information:

 - [VolumeSource](https://kubernetes.io/docs/concepts/storage/volumes/#types-of-volumes): Where your script is loaded from.